Lagos, Portugal overlooking an ocean with many waves.

 The day is flexible because people arrive at different times, allowing those who want to rest to do so before meeting for dinner.
 For those who arrive early or have lots of energy, I will have a list of walks near our lodging.
 We will gather for dinner and begin to sample Portuguese cuisine.
 This will also be a time to get to know each other, perhaps by sharing some of your dreams and intentions for this odyssey to Portugal.

-In the morning, you will take a brief trip to Belem, located on the western border of Lisbon.
+In the afternoon, you will take a brief trip to Belem, located on the western border of Lisbon.
 Historically, many ships departed from there to explore the world.
 There are numerous monuments and a wide variety of museums.
 Two UNESCO World Heritage sites, Belem Tower and Jeronimos Monastery, in a Manualine Gothic style of architecture influenced by the Italians and Moors.
 The monastery was built to honor the voygage to India in 1499.
 A famous pastry or small custard tart, the pasteis de nata, was developed by monastery monks in 1820.
 We will visit a cafe to sample one.
 The Coach Museum and Museum of Modern Art are also in Belem.
 B

 We’ll take the train from Lisbon to Lagos.
 The old town has cobbled streets, historic buildings, and traditional Portuguese restaurants.
 After we arrive, the day is open.
 We can explore local restaurants and bars near where we’re staying.
 B